aosm/bind/bind/src/port/winnt/readme1sttools.txt

-		Window NT/2000 implementation of BIND8.2.3 Tools
+		Window NT/2000 implementation of BIND8 Tools

-Date: 6-Jan-2001.
+Date: 31-Jan-2002.

-  This is a release of BIND 8.2.3 for Windows NT/2000 systems.
+  This is a release of BIND 8 Tools for Windows NT/2000 systems.
 This release has undergone a fair amount of testing.
 While I have cleaned up all of the NT-specific issues and bugs that I know about, you should report any issues to the bind-users@isc.org mailing list.